AI Answering Service Pricing Guide

 Integrations (CRM, calendar)Every API call adds a micro‑fee.Batch updates daily instead of in real time if cost is a concern.

-Most small businesses discover the entry‑level plan already covers common needs: basic FAQ answers, voicemail capture, and a warm transfer option which means add‑on costs stay low.
+Most small businesses looking for ai answering services discover the entry‑level plan already covers common needs: basic FAQ answers, voicemail capture, and a warm transfer option which means add‑on costs stay low.
+For example, an ai answering service for plumbers could quickly book an appointment rather than a missed opportunity.
+An AI virtual receptionist for HVAC could handle an emergency after hours call that normally would have gone to voicemail.

 AI vs. Humans: The real math